dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 Rationale: If a `BinaryBlobDataDescriptor` is created via C macros, we want to embed the `offsetof` and `sizeof` of the components of the blob into the blob itself without having to account for any padding that the C compiler may introduce to enfore alignment.
+Additionally the `Directory` tries to follow a common C alignment rule (we don't want padding introduced in the directory itself):
+N-byte members are aligned to start on N-byte boundaries.

 The baseline is specified as an offset into the names pool.